Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Simulation

 \subsection{Results}

-The results of the simulation are shown in \Cref{fig:sim,fig:sim-0}.
-First, the proposed algorithm is able to detect the unfair decision and estimate the level of unfairness $\Delta(h)$ , which rely on the estimation of the principal strata (\Cref{fig:sim}).
-The proposed algorithm correctly identified the two strata (stable and severe) where decisions were made unfairly.
-Specifically, it is estimated that women are about 20\% less likely to receive the treatment than men in the stable group, and about 20\% more likely to receive the treatment in the severe group.
+The results of the simulation are shown in Figure 1.
+The proposed algorithm is able to detect the unfair decision and estimate the level of unfairness $\Delta(r)$.
+The proposed algorithm correctly identified the two strata ("both work" and "neither works") where decisions were made unfairly.
+Specifically, it was estimated that women are about 20\% less likely to receive the treatment than men in the "both work" group, and 20\% more likely to receive the treatment in the "neither works" group, as shown by the bottom graph of Figure 1(a).
+In addition, the proposed algorithm correctly estimated the probability of treatment within each principal stratum for men and women (Fig 1(a) top graph), and correctly estimated the proportion of patients within each principal stratum (Figure 1(b)).

-The results of the three associational fairness notions applied to the same dataset are shown in \Cref{fig:sim-0}.
-Given the decision is unfair based on the simulation setup, statistical parity fails to detect the bias.
-Though this result is specific to this simulation, it is not hard to imagine other situations where this metric can fail to serve its purpose.
-For example, if more men than women admitted to the hospital are susceptible to heart attack, then a decision satisfying statistical parity can still be unfair because more men ought to be treated.

-Calibration finds that the probability of having a heart attack is higher for women than men in the treatment group but lower in the control group.
-This metric has the same limitation as statistical parity that it fails to consider whether there is a difference in the underlying risk of heart attack between men and women.
-It also fails to account for the fact that which potential outcome is observed depends on the treatment assignment mechanism in the observational data.
-Furthermore, while the goal is to assess decision fairness, this metric focuses on outcome probability rather than decision probability, making it less intuitive to interpret.

-Accuracy finds that the treatment is more likely to be received by women than men in the heart attack group, but the opposite is true in the no heart attack group.
-It is unclear whether the treatment is assigned more often to men or women given the conflicting messages from the two subgroups.
-Given that this metric also uses observed outcomes rather than potential outcomes for assessing fairness, above mentioned limitations also apply here.

-The simulation confirms that the proposed algorithm is able to estimate principal fairness, and suggests that principal fairness is potentially a better metric than associational fairness metrics because it assesses fairness among patients with similar underlying health potential.
+The simulation confirms that the proposed algorithm is able to estimate principal fairness.